History of the Jews in Canada: Post war (1945–1997)

 From the 1940s to the 1960s, the man generally recognized as the chief spokesman for the Canadian Jewish community was Rabbi Abraham Feinberg of the Holy Blossom Temple in Toronto.
 In 1950, Dorothy Sangster wrote in Macleans about him: "Today American-born Rabbi Feinberg is one of the most controversial figures to occupy a Canadian pulpit.
 Gentiles recognize him as the official voice of Canadian Jewry.
 This fact was aptly demonstrated a few years ago when Montreal's Mayor Houde introduced him to friends as Le Cardinal des Juifs—the Cardinal of the Jews".
 Feinberg was very active in various social justice efforts, campaigning for laws against discrimination against minorities and to end the "restrictive covenants".

 In March 1945, Rabbi Feinberg wrote an article in Maclean's charging that there was rampant antisemitism in Canada, stating: "Jews are kept out of most ski clubs.
 Sundry summer colonies (even on municipally owned land), fraternities, and at least one Rotary Club operate under written or unwritten “Gentiles Only” signs.
 Many bank positions are not open to Jews.
-Only three Jewish male physicians have been admitted to non-Jewish Hospital staffs in Toronto.
-McGill University has instituted a rule requiring in effect at least a 10% higher academic average for Jewish applicants; in certain schools of the University of Toronto anti-Jewish bias is being felt.
+Only three Jewish male physicians have been admitted to the non-Jewish Hospital staff in Toronto.
+McGill University has instituted a rule requiring, in effect, at least a 10% higher academic average for Jewish applicants; in certain schools of the University of Toronto, anti-Jewish bias is being felt.
 City Councils debate whether Jewish petitioners should be permitted to build a synagogue; property deeds in some areas bar resale to them.
 I have seen crude handbills circulated thanking Hitler for his massacre of 80,000 Jews in Kiev."